Here’s Absolutely Everything You Need to Know Before Betting on the 2019 Kentucky Derby

 A Churchill Downs racing analyst reveals how to win big on Saturday.

-Kevin Kerstein is a racing analyst at Churchill Downs Racetrack, home of this Saturday's Kentucky Derby.
-Before getting that gig six years ago, Kevin clocked and scouted countless horses during their morning workouts for a private company.
+Kevin Kerstein is a racing analyst at Churchill Downs Racetrack, home of this Saturday’s Kentucky Derby.
+Before getting that gig seven years ago, Kevin clocked and scouted countless horses during their morning workouts for a private company.

 12 Important Betting Tips